Hay Point, Queensland: Coal export terminals

 the Queensland State Government and leased for 50 years to Dalrymple Bay Infrastructure (formerly Babcock & Brown Infrastructure), who in turn engage Dalrymple Bay Coal Terminal Pty Ltd to operate, maintain and develop it.
 Hay Point Services Coal Terminal is owned and operated by BHP Mitsubishi Alliance a joint venture between BHP and Mitsubishi, and operated by Hay Point Services.

 In 2003–4, 77 million tonnes of coal was exported through the two terminals.
+97 million tonnes was exported in 2021-22.
 This makes Hay Point one of the largest coal ports in the world.
-97 million tonnes was exported in 2021-22.

 Education

 There are no schools in Hay Point.
 The nearest government primary school is Alligator Creek State School in neighbouring Alligator Creek to the south-west.
 The nearest government secondary school is Sarina State High School in Sarina to the south-west.

 Amenities

 The Mackay Regional Council operates a mobile library service on a fortnightly schedule at the corner of Valroy and Carey Streets.